openradiation/openradiation-api/README.md

 First at all, to use the API you need a key.
 Please ask by sending an email to [dev@openradiation.net](mailto:dev@openradiation.net)
 For only a few tests, you're allowed to use the following key : bde8ebc61cb089b8cc997dd7a0d0a434

-By using this API, you accept the terms : https://www.openradiation.org/conditions-dutilisation
+By using this API, you accept the terms of use : https://www.openradiation.org/conditions-dutilisation

 This project is self-sufficient, but it is designed to work with the openradiation.org website.
 There is restricted access for this website to give informations about users and qualifications.